itishrishikesh/android-wifi-quiz-organiser/README.md

-# Wifi-Quiz-Orgainiser
+# android-wifi-quiz-orgainiser

-This Application will help in organizing quiz by using Android smartphone alone, it will use the Android's portable wifi hotspot and wifi connectivity to establish a wifi lan.
+What does it do?
+==> creates a wifi lan and you can host and participate in the quiz...

 There are three primary Modules in the application: